Search for funding

 $350,000

 The InnovateMass program, created by the Massachusetts Clean Energy Technology Center (MassCEC), aims to support the development and market introduction of new clean energy technologies or innovative combinations of existing technologies.
-This funding opportunity is designed to address the energy and climate challenges facing the Commonwealth of Massachusetts by providing grants for demonstration projects.
-These projects must successfully demonstrate and validate the technology to make it viable for investment and ready for mass production.
-Applicants should be aware that the program requires collaboration with a Program technical consultant and the development of a detailed Project Workplan, which must be approved by MassCEC.
-The grantee is responsible for all project decisions and ensuring that the project qualifies as "clean energy" or "clean energy research" as defined by Massachusetts law.
-The program does not specify if it is recurring or if there are multiple tracks or areas of interest for applicants.
+This funding opportunity is designed to facilitate demonstration projects that address the energy and climate challenges facing the Commonwealth of Massachusetts.
+Successful applicants will collaborate with critical partners and a technical consultant to develop and execute a project workplan, ensuring the project meets the qualifications of "clean energy" or "clean energy research" as defined by Massachusetts law.
+Applicants should be aware that the program requires a detailed project workplan, which must be approved by MassCEC.
+The grantee is responsible for all project decisions and deliverables.
+The program allows for flexibility in the completion dates of deliverables, provided that prior written approval is obtained from MassCEC.
+This opportunity is part of MassCEC's ongoing efforts to validate and demonstrate clean energy technologies, making them viable for investment and mass production.

 NSF Small Business Innovation Research / Small Business Technology Transfer Phase I Programs